RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 Alright how does that feel so far?
 Without being an OData expert you just conducted a OData query, without leaving the comfort zone of Visual Studio and its Intellisene.
 Not too shabby I'd say.
-But let's take it a step further and let's try making our OData request a little smaller.
+But let's take it a step further and let's try making our OData request a little bit more precise.

 Can we do that?
 Of course we can by using the `.map` method; and there's even an additional benefit to it.
 Unfortunately I couldn't